tomcritchlow/tomcritchlow.github.io/wiki/maps/html-maps.md

 [Localize.city](https://www.localize.city/) - not sure who is behind this but it's a delightful UI

 [A barrow by a beacon](http://barrow.matthewsheret.com/) - wonderful meditation on walking from Matthew Sheret

+[In the map room](https://medium.com/@blprnt/in-the-map-room-cd6b06bf2139) - an art project of annotating IRL digital maps projected on the floor.
+Wonderful.